openbmc/docs/cheatsheet.md

 ## Building the OpenBMC SDK

 Looking for a way to compile your programs for 'ARM' but you happen to be running on a 'PPC' or 'x86' system?
-You can build the sdk receive a fakeroot environment.
+You can build the sdk and receive a fakeroot environment.

 ```bash